mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 ## Instruction - Investigator deckbuilding option

-This allows you to specify the deckbuilding options for an investigator.
-This instruction is only valid on investigator cards.
+This allows you to specify the deckbuilding options on a card.

+Its typical usage is on an investigator card to specify the deckbuilding.
 You can, and generally will need to, specify multiple instances of this instruction on a each investigator.

 **Secondary class selection and other more complicated deckbuilding is not currently supported**.
 If you have an deckbuilding that is not supported then the workaround is to specify a single DeckbuildingOption with all classes listed and levels 0 to 5.
 This will allow all cards to be available and the player will have to self-manage following the deck-building rules.

+It is also supported on player cards for the rare cases that a player card alters the deckbuilding of the owning deck when added.

 Instruction key: DeckbuildingOption